hydra-Cody/hydra-Cody/README.md

   * Doctor Appointment Booking App, and
   * Crwn Clothing App.
   * Nasa Space Mission App
-  * Tic Tac Toe App,Geo Location App,Snake Game App,Web Clock App, Text Reader App, Video-player App, Jumpo Game App.
+  * Tic Tac Toe App,Geo Location App,Snake Game App,Web Clock App, Text Reader App, Video-player App, Jumpo Game App,To-Do-List,recipe-finder,Book-Library-ass.
 * Apart from this, I have a strong interest in Machine Learning and have built some projects on it such as a
   * face recognizer and
   *  Real stat price predictor.